Ilocano people: Indigenous Belief

-However, due to the geographic distribution of Ilocano settlements, variations in their religious practices emerged.
-Each region developed its own distinct versions of the Ilocano deities, often blending indigenous beliefs with those of neighboring ethnic groups like the Igorot, Tagalog, and Chinese traders.
-For instance, a myth from Vigan, Ilocos Sur, recorded in 1952, features an entirely different set of deities.
-In this myth, Abra, the god of weather, fathered Caburayan, the goddess of healing, while other gods like Anianihan (god of harvests), Saguday (god of the wind), and Revenador (god of thunder and lightning) play prominent roles.
-This shows how the Ilocano cosmology was shaped by both internal diversity and external cultural influences.
+Regional differences in Ilocano settlements led to variations in religious practices, often blending indigenous beliefs with those of neighboring ethnolinguistic groups.
+For instance, a 1952 discovered that a myth from Vigan, presents a different set of deities: Abra, the god of weather, fathered Caburayan, the goddess of healing, while Anianihan, god of harvests, Saguday, god of the wind, and Revenador, god of thunder and lightning also play key roles.
+This demonstrates how Ilocano cosmology was shaped by both local diversity and external influences.

-The influence of trade is evident in some of these myths.
-The presence of Maria Makiling, a figure also found in Tagalog myths, suggests that the Ilocano mythology absorbed elements from neighboring Tagalog regions, while other symbols, like the use of "lobo" (Spanish for wolf) in the mythological pantheon, show the influence of Spanish colonization.
-Vigan, a bustling trade hub long before the Spanish arrived, saw extensive interactions with Chinese merchants, whose myths and stories likely influenced Ilocano lore.
-In fact, some scholars suggest that Ilocano epics, like the famous tale of Lam-ang, bear traces of Hindu and Southeast Asian mythology, a reflection of the Majapahit Empire's influence on precolonial trade routes.
+The influence of trade is evident in many Ilocano myths.
+Figures such as Maria Makiling, also found in Tagalog folklore, indicate the incorporation of elements from neighboring regions, while features like the use of lobo (Spanish for wolf) reflect Spanish colonial influence.
+Vigan, a major trade hub even before Spanish arrival, had extensive interactions with Chinese merchants, whose stories likely shaped local myths.
+Scholars also note that Ilocano epics, including the famous Biag ni Lam-ang, contain traces of Hindu and Southeast Asian mythology, reflecting the impact of precolonial trade routes linked to the Majapahit Empire.